 1 - a person who practices the religion of Islam, who speaks Malay, who conforms to Malay customs

 2 - who has origins within the Federation of Malaya or Singapore prior to Independence on August 31, 1957, or who is the child of at least one parent born within the population then belonging to the Federation of Malaya.

 In other words: the Malaysians of Malaysia are Malaysians, but not all Malaysians are Malaysians?

 Ethnic and religious discrimination

-Origin and religion are culturally very intertwined in Malaysia.
-But the ethnic and religious discrimination thus institutionalized has consequences on the daily lives of its 31.5 million or so inhabitants.
+Origin and religion are culturally intertwined in Malaysia.
+But the institutionalized ethnic and religious discrimination has consequences on the daily life of its 31.5 million inhabitants.

-A Malaysian freediver (whom I had met in Indonesia) explained to me that he was not Malaysian, but Chinese Malaysian, and therefore did not have the same rights as the Malaysians in certain areas such as education, housing, access to property, credit, etc. He also explained that he was not a Malaysian but a Chinese Malaysian.
+A Malaysian snorkeler (whom I had met in Indonesia) had explained to me that, as he was not a Malaysian, but a Chinese Malaysian, he did not have the same rights as the Malays in certain fields such as education, housing, access to property, to credit, etc.

 Update.
 This article originally published in 2006 is still very much consulted, years later, as soon as Malaysia comes back in the news...
 So I have edited it and added recent links below, for those who want to know more about this thorny subject.

 I refer you in particular to this article in SlateA new book, published at the beginning of 2020, which takes stock of these institutionalized inequalities dating back to British colonization in Malaysia:

 → In Malaysia, the Constitution institutionalizes racial discrimination